AshrefG/deploy-spring-boot-on-k8s-using-jenkins/README.md

 ---

-You will use the Kubernetes Service to access the spring boot application container from outside the Kubernetes cluster.
+You will use the Kubernetes Service to access the SpringBoot application container from outside the Kubernetes cluster.

 To get the Kubernetes Service, run this command:
 ```bash